snjo/ClipboardTool/readme.md

 | $DTW      | Translates digits in curly braces to numeral words. ex: $DTW{12} = twelve |
 | $DTU      | Flag: output from DTW is all upper case                                   |

+### How commands are processed

+The commands are processed in a specific order, with some command types firing before others.
+They are mostly not processed in the order they are placed in the text.

 #### Flags

 Commands marked as Flag do not output text directly, but alters the rest of the text or commands in some way.
+Flag commands are only interpreted once, so for instance multiple Number Increments will only fire once.

 ### Using multiple lists from slots at once